joelparkerhenderson/queueing-theory/README.md

 Example notation:

-  * L: long-term average number of customers in the system.
-We prefer κ̅ (mean kappa).
+- L: long-term average number of customers in the system.
+We prefer κ (kappa).

-  * λ: long-term average effective arrival rate.
-We prefer λ̅ (mean lambda).
+- λ: long-term average effective arrival rate.

-  * W: long-term average time an item is in the system.
-We prefer τ̅ (mean tau).
+- W: long-term average time an item is in the system.
+We prefer τ (tau).

-  * L = λ W is Little's law.
-We prefer κ̅ = λ̅ τ̅ (mean kappa = mean lamba * mean tau).
+- L = λ W is Little's law.
+We prefer κ = λ τ (kappa = lamba \* tau).

 Little's law assumptions:

-  * All measurement units are consistent.
+- All measurement units are consistent.

-  * Conservation of flow, meaning the average arrival rate equals the average departure rate.
+- Conservation of flow, meaning the average arrival rate equals the average departure rate.

-  * All work that enters the system then flows through to completion.
+- All work that enters the system then flows through to completion.

-  * The system is “stable”, meaning the average age of items are neither increasing or decreasing, and the total number of items is roughly the same at the beginning and at the end.
+- The system is “stable”, meaning the average age of items are neither increasing or decreasing, and the total number of items is roughly the same at the beginning and at the end.

 ### Key performance indicators (KPIs)